 Douglas A. Samuelson, known as the inventor of predictive dialing system, designed it in such a way that the dialer initiates a new call in advance.
 He cited that there are mainly two critical points that make the grounds for predictive dialer generating a call.

 - Prediction of the number of free agents when the dialer initiates the call.

 - The probability of success of the calls to connect to the customers.

-The performance of predictive dialer is measured based on two principles-
+The performance of this call center dialer is measured based on two principles-